-^{11.} See, for instance, DeLong and Summers (1991), who suggest that it is the price of investment equipment, rather than structures, that matters most and also Sala-i-Martin (1997), who reports a very strong relationship between equipment investment and economic growth.
+11. See, for instance, DeLong and Summers (1991), who suggest that it is the price of investment equipment, rather than structures, that matters most and also Sala-i-Martin (1997), who reports a very strong relationship between equipment investment and economic growth.

 It is apparent that there is a strong negative relationship between the price of investment goods and the level of income - as indicated by the downward-sloping trend line.
 In the richer OECD countries, many of which are major producers of capital equipment, capital equipment is relatively cheap.
 On the other hand, in the less-developed economies, the price of capital relative to consumption goods tends to be more than twice as high.
 In part this reflects the fact that countries without an advanced manufacturing sector have to import much of their capital equipment, incurring transport costs and possibly facing tariff barriers.
-It also reflects the fact that they are relatively cheap in low-wage economies.
+It also reflects the fact that most consumption goods and services are produced domestically, and that they are relatively cheap in low-wage economies.